udevbe/greenfield/README.md

 ### Compositor-Proxy

-A Greenfield browser compositor uses a native compositor-proxy running on Node.js to talk to native applications.
+A Greenfield browser compositor uses a native compositor-proxy to talk to native applications.
 This proxy compositor accepts native Wayland client connections and assigns them to a WebSocket connection as soon as one becomes available.
 A native client and it's WebSocket connection are bound to each other until either one is closed.

 A compositor-proxy proxy can request additional WebSocket connections from an already connected Greenfield browser compositor.
 This is needed in case a Wayland client spawns a new Wayland client process.
-If no WebSocket connections already exists, the compositor-proxy will wait until a new WebSocket connection is becomes available.
+If no WebSocket connections already exists, the compositor-proxy will wait until a new WebSocket connection is available.
 In other words, the first WebSocket connection is always initiated from the browser.

-Each application's content is encoded to H264 video frames using GStreamer and send to the browser for decoding.
+Each application's content is encoded to video frames using GStreamer and send to the browser for decoding.
 In the browser the applications is realised by a WebGL texture inside a HTML5 canvas.
-This canvas is basically what you would commonly call a 'workspace'.
-The browser compositor is implemented asynchronous, meaning one heavy client will not block the processing of another client.
+This canvas is basically what you would call an 'output' in Wayland terminology.
+The browser compositor is asynchronous, meaning a slow client will not block the processing of another client.

 ### Copy-Paste

-Copy-paste is implemented using a direct transfer between compositor-proxies if 2 clients are connected to separate compositor-proxy.
+If both clients are connected to separate compositor-proxy, copy-paste will use a direct peer to peer transfer between compositor-proxies.
 This avoids the round trip and massive overhead of transferring all content to the browser and back.
 How this works is illustrated in the image below:

 [<img src="https://docs.google.com/drawings/d/e/2PACX-1vQfr7I8GaalOzmOAwAOFYK8bzdeQna82JwxesDvD22_kj5BgSIKM16JKk-E2G-nPt5Ssgrhyi9kO9ZV/pub?w=1056&h=620" />](https://docs.google.com/drawings/d/e/2PACX-1vQfr7I8GaalOzmOAwAOFYK8bzdeQna82JwxesDvD22_kj5BgSIKM16JKk-E2G-nPt5Ssgrhyi9kO9ZV/pub?w=1056&h=620)